 • Travel: 4 hours

-We’ll start our final morning with a soak in the geothermal waters followed by a leisurely and tasty breakfast.
-As we make our way back South to Christchurch, we’ll get to reminisce over the incredible time we’ve had on our Wild New Zealand Backpacking Trip.
+We’ll start our final morning with a soak in the geothermal waters.
+As we make our way back South to Christchurch, we’ll get to reminisce over the incredible time we’ve had on our Wild New Zealand Hut to Hut Adventure.
 Our guide will take us either to the airport for flights leaving after 2 pm or to your hotel in Christchurch if you plan to stay in New Zealand a little longer.

 Please Note: We always do everything in our power to follow the set itinerary, however occasionally trips are subject to itinerary changes based on a variety of circumstances, including but not limited to: lodging/campground availability, extreme weather, political or bureaucratic obstacles, earthquakes, fires, flooding and more.
 Normal terms and conditions apply to trips with itinerary changes.